onassar/PHP-StripeOAuth/README.md

     // ...

-    // (from the callback after a person has authenticated their Stripe account)
+    // from the callback, after a person has linked their Stripe account with your Stripe application
     $oauth = (new StripeOAuth(
         'ca_********************************',
         'sk_*****************************'